Mohamedelmahdy01/NLP/README.md

 # NLTK Reuters Corpus and Text Normalization

-This project includes two main scripts that work with text data.
-The first script extracts information from the NLTK Reuters Corpus, while the second script demonstrates text normalization techniques such as tokenization, stop word removal, stemming, and lemmatization.
+This project includes two main Tasks that work with text data.
+The first task extracts information from the NLTK Reuters Corpus, while the second task demonstrates text normalization techniques such as tokenization, stop word removal, stemming, and lemmatization.

 ## Requirements